iandennismiller/mueller-report/Readme.md

 ### How to Start Work

+In order to avoid duplication of work, we use [issue tracking](https://github.com/iandennismiller/mueller-report/issues) and a [kanban board](https://github.com/iandennismiller/mueller-report/projects/1).

+To start working on the document:

+- find an issue with your helper role and the document section you will work on
+- Post a comment to that issue indicating you are working on it
+- I will assign the issue to you and move it to "in progress" in the [kanban](https://github.com/iandennismiller/mueller-report/projects/1)

+### Finishing Work

 **Important: only work on one role at a time.
 If you create a pull request that includes multiple roles, it might be impossible to merge your work!**

-In order to avoid duplication of work, we use [Github issue tracking](https://github.com/iandennismiller/mueller-report/issues).
-To start working on a section of the document, create an issue with the following characteristics:

-- As the title of the issue, provide your helper role and the heading of the document section you are working on.
-- In the content of the issue, include any relevant notes about your plans.

-Before you start, search the issues to ensure nobody has already created an issue for that helper role and document section.

-### Finishing Work

 When you are done with the work, [please submit a pull request](https://github.com/iandennismiller/mueller-report/pulls) to close the issue you opened.